Edward Bishop (mayor): Siblings

 His second brother and youngest sibling was Frederick Augustus (14 March 1818 – 16 October 1894), who married a daughter of Charles Kiver in 1859.

 Professional life

 Like his father, Bishop became a distiller and worked in that profession for 21 years.

-Bishop and his brother Frederick bought land at the southern end of Colombo Street at the Heathcote River.
+Bishop and his brother Frederick bought land at the southern end of Colombo Street at the Ōpāwaho / Heathcote River.
 They called their farm Somerfield, after their birthplace, and they appear on both the 1853 jury list and electoral roll as living there.
 Somerfield has since been adopted for the name of the suburb in that part of Christchurch.
 The 42 acre property was later owned by Richard Packer, who in turn passed it on to his son Henry William Packer (1831–1890).

 Edward and Frederick Bishop became wine and spirit merchants in Christchurch.
 Their premises were on the corner of Armagh and Colombo Streets, at the Market Square, and the locality became known as Bishop's corner.
 Edward Bishop lobbied the government on questions of taxation of liquor.